betses/Bootslander-test-project/README.md

 # 📗 Bootslander-test-project

-This is a readme file for the Bootslander test project.
+This is Bootslander test project.
 It provides information about the identified issues and their respective fixes.
 Below are the details:

 ## 🚀 Live Demo<a name="live-demo"></a>